Survivors left ‘dangling about 100ft’ over high-voltage power lines after plane crash

 A local television station’s live video showed the plane remained stuck in the transmission tower after 8pm.

-Montgomery County fire chief Scott Goldstein said rescue officials were in contact with the two occupants by calling their cell phones at regular intervals.
-He declined to describe the condition of the plane’s occupants, except to say that they “have been in contact with them”.
+Mr Goldstein had said rescue officials were in contact with the two occupants by calling their cell phones at regular intervals.
+He declined to describe the condition of the plane’s occupants at that time, except to say that they “have been in contact with them”.

 “There is no other way to determine if it’s safe to access the tower until it is grounded, which means crews have to go up to the wires themselves to put clamps and cables onto the wires” to ensure there is no static electricity or residual power, Mr Goldstein told reporters.